javidselimov/jsworldjs/README.md

 But wait, there's more!
 The power of new.target extends beyond constructors.
 It can also be utilized within static methods and non-constructor functions:

-## Translation

-This is also available in other languages:

 ```js